SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Returns: An object containing the record in the DB for the given field

 What it does:
+  1. Loads the DB using loadDB
-  1. Builds the SQL query and queries the DB using db.get().
+  2. Builds the SQL query and queries the DB using db.get().
 This function is used because we always will need only 1 record.
 Hence, no need for db.all().

 <br>
 <div id='updateTable'></div>